wendahere/GoGetter/Journal.md

 ## Week 10 (15/11/2020 to 21/11/2020)

-End of the week, place fabrication order.
+End of the week, we placed fabrication order for feedtray.
+Reynard worked on coding.
+Allen and Wen Da started machining.

 ### Monday 16/11/2020